-Refer to rationales in section 3.3 and to section 3.6.
+Refer to rationales in clause 3.3 and to clause 3.6.

-Process ID HWE.1 Process name Hardware Requirements Analysis Process purpose The purpose of the Hardware Requirements Analysis Process is to transform the hardware-related system requirements, and hardware-related system architectural design, into a set of hardware requirements.
-Process outcomes As a result of successful implementation of this process:

-- 1) The hardware requirements to be allocated to the hardware elements of the system and their interfaces are defined. - 2) Hardware requirements are categorized and analysed. - 3) The impact of hardware requirements on the operating environment is analysed. - 4) Prioritization of hardware requirements is defined. - 5) The hardware requirements are updated as needed. - 6) Consistency and bidirectional traceability are established between system requirements and hardware requirements.
-Consistency and bidirectional traceability are established between system architectural design and hardware requirements. - 7) The hardware requirements are evaluated for cost, schedule and technical impact. - 8) The hardware requirements are agreed and communicated to all affected parties.
+Process ID HWE.1 Process name Hardware Requirements Analysis Process purpose The purpose of the Hardware Requirements Analysis process is to transform the hardware-related system requirements or stakeholder requirements, and hardware-related system architectural design, into a set of hardware requirements.
+Process outcomes As a result of successful implementation of this process: 1) The hardware requirements to be allocated to the hardware elements of the system and their interfaces are defined.
+2) Hardware requirements are categorised and analysed.
+3) The impact of hardware requirements on the operating environment is analysed.
+4) Prioritisation of hardware requirements is defined.
+5) The hardware requirements are updated as needed.
+6) Consistency and bidirectional traceability are established between system requirements and hardware requirements.
+Consistency and bidirectional traceability are established between system architectural design and hardware requirements.
+7) The hardware requirements are evaluated for cost, schedule and technical impact.